 Our product prices are listed in Canadian dollars.

 Buying from outside Canada?
 No problem!
-If you are accustomed to dealing in USA dollars (USD), simply take the Canadian dollar (CAD) amount and subtract about 15% for your USD total (this information is current in Winter of 2019/2020).
+If you are accustomed to dealing in USA dollars (USD), simply take the Canadian dollar (CAD) amount and subtract about 25% for your USD total (this information is current in Spring of 2020).

 If you are purchasing from outside Canada, in any currency, your credit card performs the conversion to your local currency, as you will see on your credit card statement.